isaacdecoded/arpeggio-ts/README.md

 ### Scripts

-You can start using it by executing the commonly known NodeJS scripts commands:
+You can run it by executing the commonly known NodeJS scripts commands:

 ```bash
 yarn install